Siege of Humaitá: Brief recapitulation

 As shown, Humaitá was a few miles up the river Paraguay.
 At first it was just a modest guardia or lookout point manned by a few soldiers.

 In the 1850s there had been two separate incidents in which Paraguay had been threatened by the naval flotillas of irate foreign powers, namely Brazil and the United States.
 It became apparent that warships, though based in the Atlantic Ocean, could steam up into Paraguay quite rapidly.
 Thus, the transition from sail to steam made the Paraguayan government realise that, far from being secure in the heart of South America, it was vulnerable.

 A rare image of the fortress of Humaitá, sketched from the river about 10 years before the siege.

 Accordingly, the Paraguayans had greatly strengthened the fortress of Humaitá.
 Its purpose was to bar the way in to Paraguay.
 Commanding a hairpin bend in the river, it had a formidable reputation.
 (Note: See the sources cited in the main articles, Fortress of Humaitá and Passage of Humaitá.)

 Brazilian frustration

 For the Brazilians the fortress was doubly vexing.
-It blocked the river route to their province of Mato Grosso, which lay hundreds of miles upstream, and had been occupied by Paraguay since the war began.
+It blocked the river route to their province of Mato Grosso, which lay hundreds of miles further upstream, and had been occupied by Paraguay since the war began.
 It was by far the most convenient means of access to their territory, a land about the size of Germany.
 Unless they got past Humaitá there seemed little prospect of recovering it.